 In December 1846, Lancaster Lupton, the former owner of Fort Lupton farther north in Colorado, arrived in Hardscrabble.
-He bought or rented a building from Alexander Barclay where he opened a store.
-His account books mention several other names of people living in the area including Estes, Garnier, William Howard, and John Brown.
+He bought or rented a building from Alexander Barclay, where he opened a store.
+His account books mention several other names of people living in the area, including Estes, Garnier, William Howard, and John Brown.
 Lupton arrived just before some of the older settlers started to move away.
 By this time, the demand for beaver pelts had sharply declined and was being replaced by trade in buffalo hides.
 Hardscrabble was far from the buffalo herds.

 By 1847, the Ute Indians’ fiercest foes were the Arapaho, Cheyenne, and Sioux, and a number of skirmishes had occurred between them.
 That year, a battle between the Ute and an Arapahoe-Mexican alliance was fought near Kinkead’s ranch about six miles above the Hardscrabble.
 While the battle raged, Luz Metcalf, Terracita Barclay, Juana Simpson, and Cruz Doyle stood in the Hardscrabble plaza and listened to the reports of guns.
 In the end, the Ute were victorious and soon arrived at Hardscrabble, where they demanded a victory feast.
-The women prepared a meal which consisted of great quantities of bread, buffalo meat, and corn.
+The women prepared a meal that consisted of great quantities of bread, buffalo meat, and corn.
 Afterward, the Ute left and never returned there to trade.

 Because of the hostile Indians, the decline in the fur trade, and poor crops, the settlers of Hardscrabble began to leave.
-In the summer of 1847, Matthew Kinkead abandoned his cattle ranch and later went with John Brown, Jim Waters and other settlers of Hardscrabble and Pueblo to California.
+In the summer of 1847, Matthew Kinkead abandoned his cattle ranch and later went with John Brown, Jim Waters, and other settlers of Hardscrabble and Pueblo to California.
 Tradition says they all got rich.

 That same year, Turley’s Mill near Taos, New Mexico, the largest distillery and dispenser of “Taos Lightning” was destroyed during the Taos Revolt.
 The trading post at Hardscrabble had long been a supplier of alcohol to the Indians, from which they made much of their profits.